spren9er/nifty-fifty-puzzle/README.md

 With those numbers one can say something about the difficulty of the game.

-- Among all 12548 possible pairs there are only 6 pairs which contribute to the solution, i.e. if one select a pair randomly, the probability of having the game partially solved is 0.0478%.
+- Among all 12548 possible pairs there are only 6 pairs which contribute to the solution, i.e. if one selects a pair randomly, the probability of having the game partially solved is 0.0478%.
-- Among all 6415 possible triples there are only 4 triples which contribute to the solution, i.e. if one select a triple randomly, the probability of having the game partially solved is 0.0624%.
+- Among all 6415 possible triples there are only 4 triples which contribute to the solution, i.e. if one selects a triple randomly, the probability of having the game partially solved is 0.0624%.

 **Note:** The above numbers are correct if the puzzle solver places the pieces randomly on the board (equal distribution), which is not true in reality.
 Of course a good puzzle solver can anticipate which pieces fit better than others.
 In other words, the probability for a good pair constellation (leaving less blank spaces) of being a partial solution is significantly higher than for a bad pair constellation.